dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 for a newer family of MIDI sound modules that support the so-called **General MIDI standard**.

-DOSBox Staging comes with an integrated General MIDI compliant synthesiser called FluidSynth.
+DOSBox Staging comes with an integrated General MIDI-compliant synthesiser called FluidSynth.
 Unlike the MT-32 emulation, FluidSynth does not attempt to mimic any specific hardware device but a generic MIDI sound module.
 This sound module doesn't have any built-in sounds---you need to load so-called